Badar Miandad: Popular qawwalis

 Like his famous cousin, Ustad Nusrat Fateh Ali Khan, Badar Miandad Khan experimented with qawwali remix projects, in which traditional qawwali lyrics were performed to non-traditional instruments and contemporary beats.
-Working with producer/arranger/composer Suresh "Baba" Varma, Badar produced a best-selling qawwali fusion album, Good Karma 1.
+He Working with producer/arranger/composer Suresh "Baba" Varma, Badar produced a best-selling qawwali fusion album, Good Karma 1.

-Khan's Qawwali "Raataan Kaaliyaan / Black Night" was featured on famous American TV show Breaking Bad's Season 3 Episode 7.
+Khan's Qawwali "Raataan Kaaliyaan / Black Nights" was featured on famous American TV show Breaking Bad's Season 3 Episode 7.

 Death

-Badar Miandad died on 2 March 2007 in Lahore due to a heart attack after two years of cardiac trouble, complications from diabetes and blood pressure problems.
+Badar Miandad died on 2 March 2007 at age 47 in Lahore due to a heart attack after two years of cardiac trouble, complications from diabetes and blood pressure problems.
 A few months ago, he was also struck by paralysis.
 He had been bed-ridden for the last two years and had quit singing qawwali one year ago.

 His younger brother Sher Miandad who also is a well-known qawwali singer told newspaper reporters, after his death, that he had suffered a heart attack five years ago and then suffered another fatal heart attack again on 2 March 2007, when he died.